Mohaamedl/TimeCore---Frontend/USERGUIDE.md

 To Delete an event you can simply click the event you want to delete, and choose the Delete option.

+#### Importing a PDF

+Above the Events Menu, there is a button labeled "Import PDF", after pressing it, a File manager window will open, and you will have to select a pdf file of a schedule to import, after selecting it, the events in that schedule will show up in the calendar in the app.

 ## Configurations Page

 On the top-right corner of the Main page, there is a button that when pressed presents you with two options, one of them is named "configurations",